ibm-cloud-docs/watson-assistant/web-chat-develop.md

 Keeping the web chat always open {: #keep-open}
 :    If you want to keep the web chat always open on your page, use the [`openChatByDefault`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#optionsopenChatByDefault){: external} configuration open to render the page with the chat window open, and the [`hideCloseButton`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#optionshideCloseButton){: external} option to prevent customers from closing it.

-Changing where the web chat renders {: #custom-element}
+Changing the size or position of the web chat {: #size-position}
 :   Your website design might require that you change where and how the web chat window renders on your website.
 For example, you might want it to appear in a different position on the page, at a different size, or nested within another element on the page.

     To change the size of the web chat window, you can use the [updateCSSVariables()](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updatecssvariables){: external} instance method to modify the CSS styling.